Hydrospheredata/mist/docs/library_scala.md

 ### Scala DSL

+Definitions:

+*Mist Function* is a functional framework that defines particular Spark calculation.
+Mist Function is a deployable unit for Mist proxy.

+*Job* - a Spark job triggered by Mist Function.

-Mist Library provides a way of writing job functions that could be run on Mist.
+Mist Library provides a DSL for Mist Functions that could be deployed and executed in Mist.
-`MistJob[A]` is a start point of job definition.
+`MistFn[A]` is a base interface for function definition.

 `PiExample.scala`:
 ```scala